release date: Oct. 1979

 [ At the Old Grey Whistle Test '79 ]

 2nd studio album by Skids released only eight months following the splendid debut.
 After drummer Thomas Kellichan left the band just prior to recording the album, Skids were now reduced to a trio.
-The album contains really great songs (tracks #1, #2, and #6) that all follow the original formula from Scared to Dance but some of the songs seem like mere fillers making this a less interesting album.
-"Working for the Yankee Dollar" was a small hit for the band but then the album also contains "Peaceful Times", a strange track with guitars, drums and bass played backwards [!], which is not as bad as one might expect it to be, but it's basically something entirely different and more of a musical experiment.
+The album contains really great songs (tracks #1, #2, and #6) that all follow the original formula from Scared to Dance but some of the songs seem like mere fillers making this a less coherent album.
+Both "Charade" and "Working for the Yankee Dollar" were minor hits for the band but then the album also contains "Peaceful Times", a strange track with guitars, drums and bass played backwards [!], which is not as bad as one might expect it to be, but it's basically something entirely different and more of a musical experiment.

 Days in Europa has a better production sound than the debut, and the arrangements are generally at a slower pace.
-It's by no means a poor album - it just turns out as somewhat incoherent.
+It's by no means a poor album - it just turns out as somewhat incoherent, and as a difficult follow-up to a great debut.

 [ allmusic.com 3 / 5, Smash Hits 4 / 5 stars ]